raj-ch017/academic-notebook/docs/brain-science/resources.md

 1. [Resources](https://raj-ch017.github.io/academic-notebook/docs/brain-science/my_resource.html)
 2. [Cognitive Science](https://raj-ch017.github.io/academic-notebook/docs/brain-science/cognitive-science.html)
-3.

 ---

-Here, I have curated a collection of valuable resources that can help deepen your understanding of the brain, cognition, and behavior.
+Here, I have curated a collection of valuable resources that can help deepen your understanding of the brain, cognition, and behaviour.
+{: .px-6}

-The resources page includes a variety of materials, including textbooks, video lectures, and online courses.
-I have organized these resources by category and level, making it easy for you to find exactly what you need.
+The resources page includes various materials, including textbooks, video lectures, and online courses.
+I have organized these resources by category and level, making it easy to find what you need.
+{: .px-6}

 I hope you find the Brain Science Learning Resources page helpful in your journey to deepen your knowledge and understanding of the brain.
-If you have any questions or suggestions for additional resources, please don't hesitate to contact us.
+If you have any questions or suggestions for additional resources, please don't hesitate to contact me.
+{: .px-6}